coruscating/Jarvis/README.md

 NOTES
 -----
-- Websocket connecting to 127.0.0.1 instead of the actual quanta-rabi IP leads to a weird frame containing cookie data upon connecting.
-Now that quanta-rabi is on a static IP, this should no longer be an issue.
+- Websocket connecting to 127.0.0.1 instead of the actual server IP leads to a weird frame containing cookie data upon connecting.
+Running the server on a static IP prevents this issue.

 SAMPLE OUTPUT FROM DEVICES
 ---------------------------